Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Experimental results

 The batch size for the three smaller models was set to 128 images, while for the two larger models it was reduced to 32 images.

-Experiments were conducted on a machine equipped with an AMD Ryzen 5 3600 CPU running at a base speed of 3.6 GHz, 32 GB of RAM, and an NVIDIA GeForce RTX 3060 GPU with 12 GB of dedicated RAM.
+The experiments were carried out on a computer equipped with an AMD Ryzen 5 3600 CPU running at a base speed of 3.6 GHz, 32 GB of RAM, and an NVIDIA GeForce RTX 3060 GPU with 12 GB of dedicated RAM.